Shane Jones

 Shane Geoffrey Jones (born 3 September 1959) is a New Zealand politician.
 He is deputy leader of New Zealand First and a Member of Parliament (MP) in the New Zealand House of Representatives.

-Jones' political career began in 2005 as a list MP for the Labour Party.
+Jones's political career began in 2005 as a list MP for the Labour Party.
 He became a cabinet minister in his first term, serving as Minister for Building and Construction in the Fifth Labour Government of New Zealand.
 Following Labour's defeat in the 2008 election, he was a senior opposition MP and unsuccessfully contested the leadership of the Labour Party in a 2013 leadership election.
 He left parliament the following year for a brief diplomatic career, before returning as a New Zealand First MP at the 2017 general election.

 Jones was Minister for Regional Economic Development and Minister of Forestry in the Labour–New Zealand First coalition government from 2017 to 2020.
 He was elected for a fifth non-consecutive term in Parliament at the 2023 general election, and is Minister for Oceans and Fisheries, Minister for Regional Development, and Minister for Resources in the National–ACT–New Zealand First coalition government.

 Early life and career

 Jones was born in Awanui, near Kaitaia, the eldest of six children to parents Peter, a farmer, and Ruth, a teacher.
 He is Māori, of Te Aupōuri and Ngāi Takoto descent, as well as having English, Welsh and Croatian ancestry.

-Jones' secondary education was at St Stephen's School, a boarding school for Māori boys in Bombay, south of Auckland.
+Jones's secondary education was at St Stephen's School, a boarding school for Māori boys in Bombay, south of Auckland.
 His time there overlapped with future Māori Party MPs Hone Harawira and Te Ururoa Flavell.
 He next studied at Victoria University of Wellington where he earned a Bachelor of Arts.
 In 1990, he was awarded a Harkness Fellowship to study at Harvard Kennedy School at Harvard University where he completed a Master of Public Administration.
 Jones returned to Victoria University in the 1990s as a lecturer in Māori studies.
 He is fluent in te reo Māori.

 Jones was a public servant in the 1980s.
 He worked in the Māori secretariat in the Ministry for the Environment and later in the Department of the Prime Minister and Cabinet, providing advice to the Fourth Labour Government on settling Treaty of Waitangi breaches.
 When the Fourth National Government began the settlements process in the 1990s, he was appointed a member of the Treaty of Waitangi Fisheries Commission.
 He became chair of the commission in August 2000 and completed the allocation of fisheries resources among iwi in 2004.
 He also chaired the Māori-owned fishing corporation Sealord during which period the company was merged with Nippon Suisan Kaisha.
 A 2004 "power list" by the New Zealand Listener ranked him the ninth most powerful New Zealander.